-Each applicant must have two letters of recommendation, one of which must be from the employing institution.
-Letters should provide an assessment of the applicant's qualifications, skills and potential for leadership.
+Two letters of recommendation are required, one of which must be from your institution.
+Letters are not confidential and must accompany your application and provide an assessment of your qualifications, skills, and potential for leadership.
 Recommendation letters should address the following areas:

 Some institutions submit applicants through an internal screening and selection process.
 However, final admissions decisions rest with the BRIDGES Admissions Board.

 UNC-Chapel Hill uses an alternative to the Social Security number called the Personal ID (PID) to aid in keeping records for students and participants.
 If you already have a PID, please enter it on the application form.
 If you do not have a PID, you will be required to enter your birthdate and gender so that we can assign you a PID.
 We appreciate your cooperation.